jasperf/wordpress-child-theme/README.md

 ##@import is out
-@import is no longer used.
+The @import stylesheet import rule is no longer used.
 To quote [Kovshenin](https://konstantin.blog/2014/child-themes-import/):
 > "... instead of 200ms, with @import it’ll take the web browser approximately 400ms to load both stylesheets."

+And Konstantin had this information from the all knowing Google itself.

 Tips followed at [Stack Exhange thread](http://wordpress.stackexchange.com/questions/163301/versioning-import-of-parent-themes-style-css) and [WordPress Codex](https://codex.wordpress.org/Child_Themes)